antirez/freakwan/README.md

 * Bandwidth usage mitigation features.
 * Duty cycle tracking.
 * Local storage of messages in the device flash, with automatic deletion of old messages.
-* Simple home-made driver for the sx1276 LoRa chip.
-We will support SX126x too, very soon.
+* Simple home-made driver for the sx1276 and sx1262 LoRa chip.
 In general, no external dependencies.
+Runs with vanilla MicroPython installs.
 * OLED terminal alike output.
 OLED burning pixels protection.
 * CLI interface via USB seria and Bluetooth LE.
 * IRC interface: the device can work as a bot over the IRC protocol.